kudlav/anti-spam/readme.txt

 But this field is visible for the spammer.
 If the spammer will fill this trap-field with anything - the comment will be blocked because it is spam.

+== Screenshots ==

+1. Plugin will count number of blocked comments, blocked comments can be saved.
+2. Plugin settings page
+3. Spam comments will not be proceeded.

 == Changelog ==